Perl5-FFI/FFI-Platypus-Record-StringArray/README.md

 # DESCRIPTION

-Experimental interface for an array of C strings.
+Experimental interface for an array of C strings, useful for FFI record classes.

 # CONSTRUCTOR